MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

 ![General configuration](media/settings_general.png)

 By default, an executable (.out) is built.
 To build a static or dynamic library, or to use an existing Makefile, use the **Configuration Type** setting.

+If you are building for Windows Subsystem for Linux (WSL), be aware that there are some differences between WSL version 1 and 2.
+- Version 1 is limited to 64 parallel compilation processes.
+This is goverened by the Max Parallel Compilation Jobs settings in **Configuration properties > C/C++ > General** (JTW LINK).
+- If you intend to use more than 64 parallel compilation processes, we recommend that you build with Ninja, which generally will be faster and more reliable.
+This is governed by the **Enable Incremental Build** setting in **Configuration properties > General**.

 For more information about the settings in the property pages, see [Linux Project Property Page Reference](prop-pages-linux.md).